dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 - The baseline instruction set which defaults to (Sse, Sse2), but may be adjusted via compiler option.
 - The optimistic instruction set which defaults to (Sse3, Ssse3, Sse41, Sse42, Popcnt, Pclmulqdq, and Lzcnt).

-Code will be compiled using the optimistic instruction set to drive compilation, but any use of an instruction set beyond the baseline instruction set will be recorded, or any failure of use of an instruction set that would affect semantic behavior of code.
+Code will be compiled using the optimistic instruction set to drive compilation, but any use of an instruction set beyond the baseline instruction set will be recorded, as will any attempt to use an instruction set beyond the optimistic set if that attempted use has a semantic effect.
 If the baseline instruction set includes `Avx2` then the size and characteristics of of `Vector<T>` is known.
 Any other decisions about ABI may also be encoded.
 For instance, it is likely that the ABI of `Vector256<T>` will vary based on the presence/absence of `Avx` support.

-- Any code which uses `Vector<T>` will not be compiled ahead of time unless the size of `Vector<T>` is known.
+- Any code which uses `Vector<T>` will not be compiled AOT unless the size of `Vector<T>` is known.
-- Any code which passes a `Vector256<T>` as a parameter on a Linux or Mac machine will not be compiled ahead of time unless the support for the `Avx` instruction set is known.
+- Any code which passes a `Vector256<T>` as a parameter on a Linux or Mac machine will not be compiled AOT unless the support for the `Avx` instruction set is known.
 - Non-platform intrinsics which require more hardware support than the optimistic supported hardware capability will not take advantage of that capability.
 MethodImplOptions.AggressiveOptimization may be used to disable compilation of this sub-par code.
 - Code which takes advantage of instructions sets in the optimistic set will not be used on a machine which only supports the baseline instruction set.
 - Code which attempts to use instruction sets outside of the optimistic set will generate code that will not be used on machines with support for the instruction set.